We have all met people who appear to lack empathy.

 Learn something new or travel, and see how it feels to be out of your comfort zone:

-- Experience what it is like to be unable to do something or not knowing how to interact with where you are.
+Experience what it is like to be unable to do something or not know how to interact with where you are.

 3. Receive feedback